Baqend/guide/src/topics/wordpress/index.md

 ## Prepare Your Baqend App

-Your Baqend up will be created automatically, but you can login and logout in the *Account* tab.
+Your Baqend app will be created automatically, but you can log in and out in the *Account* tab.

 ## Configure Your WordPress Plugin